-The Time Shift analysis helps you explore demand in relation to specific events such as season, episode or movie release dates.
+The Time Shift analysis helps you explore both content and talent demand in relation to specific events such as season, episode or movie release dates.

 Explore the following questions: